nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * The index refers to the index number shown in the displayed meetings list.
 * The index must be a positive integer 1, 2, 3...
+*
+### Showing meetings that are done or over: `undone`

+Shows meetings that either have dates that are in the past or not marked as done.

+Format: "undone"

 --------------------------------------------------------------------------------------------------------------------